 Intranet

-An intranet is a private internal website used by employees to access documents, forms, communication tools, and updates.
-It serves as the central hub for day-to-day operations across an organization.
+An intranet is a private internal website used by employees to access documents, forms, communication tools, and internal updates.
+It acts as the central hub for day-to-day operations within an organization.

 - Secure login and access control